 Dosage Form: tablet

-Carisoprodol is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
+Carisoprodol tablets is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.

-Carisoprodol tablets, USP should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration [see Dosage and Administration (2)].
+Carisoprodol tablets should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration. [ see Dosage and Administration (2) ].

-The recommended dose of Carisoprodol is 350 mg three times a day and at bedtime.
-The recommended maximum duration of Carisoprodol tablets use is up to two or three weeks.
+The recommended dose of Carisoprodol is 250 mg to 350 mg three times a day and at bedtime.
+The recommended maximum duration of Carisoprodol use is up to two or three weeks.

-350 mg Tablets: round, convex, white tablets, inscribed with “446” on one side and plain on other side.
+350 mg Tablets: White to off-white circular biconvex tablets, debossed with logo-mark "OP" and product number "35" on one side and no mark on the other side.

-Carisoprodol tablets are contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.
+Carisoprodol is contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.